IndieWeb Carnival Jan ’25 round-up

 First of all, many thanks to everyone who contributed to this month’s IndieWeb carnival.
-The theme was ‘One the importance of friction’ and invited writings on how we might view friction, both on the web and elsewhere, not as a problem but as an integral part of a process.
-Sometimes the easiest way is not necessarily the best way.
-Views both in favour of and against this argument were welcome, because sometimes the answer lies in striking a balance.
+The theme was On the importance of friction and invited writings on how we might view friction, both on the web and in life itself, not as a problem but as an integral part of a process.

-The following are submissions I received, in the order in which I received them.
-If anybody’s submission is missing, please feel free to send me an e-mail and even give me a piece of your mind.
-I had a wonderful time reading all these contributions and I have no doubt everyone else will too—
+The following are 31 contributions for the month (one for each day?) in the order in which I received them.
+I had a wonderful time reading all these essays as I have no doubt everyone else will too.

 Jeremy Cherfas Exploring how we listen to music, in Listen to what, Jeremy discusses past experiences with reducing friction and how being intentional with listening to music means reducing it further.
 I enjoyed this article even more when I looked at it backwards: in reducing friction on their terms, streaming services like Spotify cannot possibly cater to how we want to listen to music on our terms.
 The article also reminds me of the IndieWeb, of building our own tools and approaches, adding our friction if you will, to what we do our way.